 |Biosecurity Imports Levy Industry Steering Committee Report PDF||76||4.5 MB|

 |Biosecurity Imports Levy Industry Steering Committee Report DOCX||76||2.8 MB|

 If you have difficulty accessing this file, visit web accessibility for assistance.

-Read the Minister for Agriculture’s response to the committee’s recommendations.
+Read the former Minister for Agriculture’s response to the committee’s recommendations.
 Released on 11 December 2019.